minidogg/MiLauncher/README.md

 One of the main features of this is that it can be deployed almost anywhere you can run JavaScript.

 [Want a better explanation of how it works?](https://github.com/minidogg/MiLauncher/blob/main/explanation.md)
-(Watch this get patched because I provided an easy to understand explanation lol)
+Watch this get patched because I provided an easy to understand explanation lol. (well I hope it's easy to understand)

 # GitHub Pages
 If you don't want to deploy it yourself you can use https://minidogg.github.io/MiLauncher/ To start the launcher click on the big 404 text